 You can use the LPD server cluster features to provide a high-availability, load-balanced LPD server.
 To configure this, create a cluster alias for all of the IP interfaces of your LPD server nodes.
 On your LPD clients, specify the cluster alias as the LPD server to which to send LPD jobs.
-For more information about load balancing and the load broker, see Chapter 7.
+For more information about load balancing and the load broker, see Chapter 7, "Using DNS to Balance Work Load".